ropensci/drake/cran-comments.md

 # Version 2.1.0

-This version fixes a vignette build error on Solaris, touches up the logo, and adds parLapply() to the arsenal of parallel computing options.
+This version fixes a vignette build error on Solaris, touches up the logo, and adds parLapply() to the arsenal of parallel computing options (now the default).
+I also added the `tracked()` function to list which objects, functions, files, targets, etc. are reproducibly tracked.
+Lastly, there is an important new "caution" vignette.
+It tells users about the edge cases that can trick drake into overlooking dependencies, as well as ways to verify which objects are being reproducibly tracked.

 # Version 2.0.0